Profile types

 | Temporary | A profile created to identify a person for a service interaction, scheduled to be forgotten once the service is complete. |

-What a Profile contains
+What a profile contains

 Profiles are rich data objects with several layers of information.Core profile fields